rbaua/CMPM163/README.md

 ![](lab6/images/rockmaterial.png)

-Material has a brown/gray albedo, roughness normal map taken from the default floor, and some shine to get a soft specular highlight, because these rocks look kind of smooth.
+   - Material has a brown/gray albedo, roughness normal map taken from the default floor, and some shine to get a soft specular highlight, because these rocks look kind of smooth.

 3. Textures
-   -added car from turbosquid with diffuse map for albedo, specular map for the metallic/smoothness, and a normal map for details
+   - added car from turbosquid with diffuse map for albedo, specular map for the metallic/smoothness, and a normal map for details
-   -added cube with a rainbow cubemap texture and high smoothness
+   - added cube with a rainbow cubemap texture and high smoothness
 4. Skybox
-   -HD 360 image of a sunset, contributing to lighting in the scene.
+   - HD 360 image of a sunset, contributing to lighting in the scene.
 Tinted directional light to match the sky.
 5. Final result

 ![](lab6/images/scenegif.gif)